 Perhaps the trickiest part of walking in Westport is deciding which of the many walking trails to choose!
-If you fancy a change from all the sea air or a break away from the greenway we highly recommend exploring our local woodlands and forest trails just a short drive from the town centre.
+If you fancy a change from all the sea air or a break away from the greenway we highly recommend exploring our local woodlands and forest trails just a short walk or drive from the town centre.
 Stunningly beautiful and off the beaten track you will find fewer people walking these routes and will reap the rewards of breathtaking scenery no matter what the season.
 Most of the trails below are suitable for all fitness levels, so no excuses!

 Five Fabulous Forest Walks Close to Westport